Zhong Huanghao

 Zhong Huanghao (born 14 September 1998) is a Chinese Paralympic athlete with cerebral palsy.
+He won the silver medal in the men's long jump T38 event at the 2016 Summer Paralympics.

+Career

-He represented China at the 2016 Summer Paralympics in Rio de Janeiro, Brazil and he won the silver medal in the men's long jump T38 event.
+Zhong represented China at the 2016 Summer Paralympics in Rio de Janeiro, Brazil and he won the silver medal in the men's long jump T38 event.

 At the 2017 World Para Athletics Championships held in London, United Kingdom he won the silver medal in the men's long jump T38 event.

-In 2018, he competed at the 2018 Asian Para Games held in Jakarta, Indonesia where he won two silver medals and two bronze medals.
+In 2018, he competed at the Asian Para Games held in Jakarta, Indonesia where he won two silver medals and two bronze medals.